Skip to main content

 Keep in mind that your smoke detector will use up new batteries faster as it ages.
 Some smoke detectors are built with batteries that last up to five years or the lifetime of the actual detector.

-A smart smoke detector like Vivint's will send notifications alerting you when your detector's battery is low, so you don't have to guess.
+smart smoke detector like the Vivint Combo CO and Smoke Detector will send notifications alerting you when your detector’s battery is low, so you don’t have to guess.

 2. The smoke detector is on and functioning

-Sometimes the red light on your smoke detector means nothing is wrong.
+Sometimes, the red light on your smoke detector means nothing is wrong.
+In fact, it could be a signal that everything is working properly.

-Many smoke detectors use an LED light to show you that everything's working properly.
-If your device's on/off button has a stale red light, it likely means the system is working properly.
-Some detectors will even use a light that flashes periodically to tell you they're working.
+If your device’s on/off button has a steady red light, it likely means the system is working properly.
+Some detectors will even use a light that flashes periodically to tell you they’re working.
+It’s important to check the model number and the brand.
+Kidde and First Alert are two that have this feature.

 3. Dust and dirt is clogging the smoke detector